angshenting/scba-techcomm/SCBA_GCoC.md

 b) The onus of disclosure is on the user.
 When there is a claim of damage through inadequate disclosure, the Tournament Director will give the benefit of any doubt to the opponents.

 ## 14. Use of Convention Card at Table
-Unless otherwise set forth in the Supplementary Conditions of Contest, each member of a pair must hand to one of his opponents at the table during each Session of an event his duly completed Card and Supplementary Sheet(s) (incorporating any variations made pursuant to the provisions of the Supplementary Conditions of Contest for a specific National Championships) which shall contain in the designated place on the Card an indication of the appropriate colour.
+Unless otherwise set forth in the Supplementary Conditions of Contest, each member of a pair must hand to one of his opponents at the table during each Session of an event his duly completed Card and Supplementary Sheet(s) (incorporating any variations made pursuant to the provisions of the Supplementary Conditions of Contest for a specific National Championship) which shall contain in the designated place on the Card an indication of the appropriate colour.
 These are to be reclaimed at the end of the Session.
 After withdrawing his cards from the board and until they are restored at the conclusion of the play, a player may not consult his own Card or Supplementary Sheets.
 He may consult the WBF Convention Booklet in respect of a call made by an opponent, but not in respect of a call made by his partner, or one made or contemplated by himself, and he may consult written defences against Brown sticker conventions and HUM-aspects in his opponents system.

 ## 15. Alerts and Explanations
 An alertable call is defined in the WBF Alerting Policy (see Appendix 2: WBF Alerting Policy).
 Subject to the provisions of Section 25.2 when screens are in use, the partner of a player who has made an alertable call must immediately alert his opponents unless they have stated, before the auction started on the first board of the set that they do not wish to be alerted.
 It is the responsibility of the alerting player to alert clearly.
 No explanation of the meaning of the alertable call should be made unless requested by an opponent.
 Request for explanation of an alertable call may be deferred until later in the auction, or until after the auction has closed in accordance with Law 20.